GeoscienceAustralia/dea-knowledge-hub/docs/data/old-version/dea-fractional-cover-landsat-2.2.1/_details.md

 ## Background

-This product has been deprecated and is superseded by this product: [DEA Fractional Cover (Landsat)](/data/product/dea-fractional-cover-landsat/)

 Fractional cover data can be used to identify large scale patterns and trends and inform evidence based decision making and policy on topics including wind and water erosion risk, soil carbon dynamics, land management practices and rangeland condition.

 This information is used by policy agencies, natural and agricultural land resource managers, and scientists to monitor land conditions over large areas over long time frames.